gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ##### Creating reuse service instances

-Later on you can create instances of the reuse service like this:
+Later on, you can create instances of the reuse service:
 ```sh
 cf create-service my-service my-plan <service-instance> -c parameters.json
 ```